lewagon/data-setup/REMOTE_SETUP.md

   ssh -i ~/.ssh/id_ed25519 lewagon@34.52.208.105
   ssh: connect to host 34.52.208.105 port 22: Operation timed out
   ```
-  The virtual machine is not started OR your IP address is not registered, ask a teacher for help 🙋
+  The virtual machine is not started OR your public IP address is not registered, ask a teacher for help 🙋
 </details>